piksels-and-lines-orchestra/plo/worklog.md

 =====================

 * Instrument Thunderbird to be able to monitor emails?
+* Finish playscript.
-* Finish playscript and score.
+* Finish the score.
-* Produce/source items
+* Produce/source items for the visual solos.
-*
+* Get actors for the performance.

 Week 4: sometime in Jan/Feb/March
 ==================================